 - Fill out Performance Report and submit.

-- Clean up the auditorium Collect any loose papers, water bottles, etc. and dispose of them, collect any lost items and put them in the lost and found box downstairs (valuables.
+- Clean up the auditorium Collect any loose papers, water bottles, etc. and dispose of them, collect any lost items and put them in the lost and found box downstairs (valuables should be stored in 301)

 - Cover, lock, and plug in the pianos.

 - Close windows.
 If it is warm, also close shades.

 - Break down the stage-return any equipment to backstage, and rack neatly, or allow whoever else is breaking down the stage access to 400 if needed.

 - Lock the doors-(remember balcony doors!)

 - Turn off the lights.